Harry and Meghan ‘excluded from Archie’s godfather’s wedding’ amid royal racism row

 It comes as the royal racism storm exploded again this week following the release of Omid Scobie's second book Endgame.

-Copies of Scobie’s book were pulled from the shelves in the Netherlands after the Dutch translation was found to have named King Charles and Princess Catherine as two royals alleged to have raised “concerns” about the skin colour of Archie ahead of his birth.
+Copies were pulled from shelves in the Netherlands after the Dutch translation was found to have named King Charles and Princess Catherine as two royals alleged to have raised “concerns” about the skin colour of Archie ahead of his birth.

 Endgame claims the names were discussed in letters exchanged between the Duchess of Sussex and the King.